 From the drop-down menu, click on “Field” and then “Document Information” from the “Categories” drop-down menu.

 These options are used to specify a format for the field being inserted into the document.
-However, since we are not going to add a regular field, there is no need to dabble in those options.
+However, since we will not add a regular field, there is no need to dabble in those options.
 Just click “OK” and be done with it.

-This means you will have to make changes manually by right-clicking on the word count and select, “Update Field.”
+This means you will have to make changes manually by right-clicking on the word count and selecting, “Update Field.”

-We wish Microsoft had made it easier to add this field into a Word document instead of having to make so many clicks.
-But hey, at least it is possible, and now you have just learned something new today.
+We wish Microsoft had made it easier to add this field into a Word document instead of making so many clicks.